 This last principle was later used by R. Elliott in his Wave Theory.
-The magic connotations surrounding number 3 date back to the times of Pythagor and Ancient Egypt.
+The magic connotations surrounding number 3 date back to the times of Pythagoras and Ancient Egypt.
 Many technical experts believed that a trend makes three moves before making a reversal.
-For example, Edson Gould named such price action “Three Steps and a Stumble” and George Lindsay dubbed it “Three peaks and a Domed House.”
+For example, Edson Gould named such price action “Three Steps and a Stumble” and George Lindsay dubbed it “Three Peaks and a Domed House.”

 Once they occur, the three phases described by Dow can be easily seen on a chart.

 - Trends are frequently defined as secondary reactions.

 Trends are an angular testing of two or more support/resistance levels.
 Trends are formed through a series of tests of higher highs with higher lows, and lower lows with lower highs.
 Testing of support/resistance levels is one of the most important building blocks of technical analysis.